yandex-cloud/docs/en/_includes/mdb/mch-dbms-user-settings.md

 * **Compile**{#setting-compile} {{ tag-con }} {{ tag-cli }} {{ tag-api }} {{ tag-sql }}

-   Determines whether the queries will be compiled when running.
-In case compilation is enabled, structurally identical queries may run faster by using their compiled parts.
+   Defines whether to compile queries when running them.
+With compilation enabled, structurally identical queries may run faster by using their compiled parts.

    Use this setting in combination with the [Min count to compile](#setting-min-count-to-compile) setting.